robertwahler/win32-autogui/README.markdown

           @calculator.should be_running
         end

+        it "should die when sending the kill signal" do killme = Calculator.new
+          killme.should be_running
+          killme.kill
+          killme.should_not be_running
+        end

         it "should have the title 'Calculator' that matches the main_window title" do
           @calculator.main_window.title.should == 'Calculator'
           @calculator.main_window.title.should == @calculator.title